esp-rs/no_std-training/book/src/03_4_interrupt.md

 Last thing we need to do is actually enable the interrupt.

-First parameter here is the kind of interrupt we want.
+First, parameter here is the kind of interrupt we want.
 There are several [possible interrupts].

-Second parameter is the priority of the interrupt.
+Second, parameter is the priority of the interrupt.

 The interrupt handler is defined via the `#[interrupt]` macro.
-Here the name of the function must match the interrupt.
+Here, the name of the function must match the interrupt.

 [Interrupts]: https://docs.rust-embedded.org/book/start/interrupts.html